Eureka Flag

-The Eureka Flag was flown at the Battle of the Eureka Stockade, which took place on 3 December 1854 at Ballarat in Victoria, Australia.
+The Eureka Flag was flown at the Battle of the Eureka Stockade, which took place on 3 December 1854 at Ballarat in Victoria, Australia on Bakers Hill.
 It was the culmination of the 1851 to 1854 Eureka Rebellion on the Victorian goldfields.
 Gold miners protested the cost of mining permits, the officious way the colonial authorities enforced the system, and other grievances.
 An estimated crowd of over 10,000 demonstrators swore allegiance to the flag as a symbol of defiance at Bakery Hill on 29 November 1854.
 It was then flown over the Eureka Stockade during the battle that resulted in at least 27 deaths.
 Around 120 miners were arrested, and many others were badly wounded, including five soldiers.

-The field is Prussian blue, measuring 260 × 400 cm (2:3.08 ratio) and made from a fine woollen fabric.
+The field is Prussian blue, measuring 260 × 400 cm (13:20 proportion) and made from a fine woollen fabric.
 The horizontal arm of the cross is 37 cm wide, and the vertical arm is 36 cm tall.
 The central star is slightly larger (8.5%) than the others, being about 65 cm, all from point to point and the other stars 60 cm.
 The white stars are made from a fine cotton lawn, and the off-white cross is cotton twill.
 (Note: According to measurements made during the 1973 restoration, only seven per cent of the left star remains with about 130 cm2 missing.
 Five per cent of the top star remains with 130 cm2 missing.
 This star is positioned 18 cm from the fly end of the flag and 20 degrees left of vertical.
 The top star has a number of irregularities and is missing 200 cm2.
 It also features several holes and stains.
-The bottom star is seventy degrees to the right of vertical and is mainly intact with two areas of about 20 cm2 missing, along with a number of smaller holes.
+The bottom star is seventy degrees to the right of vertical and is mainly intact with two areas of about 20 cm2 missing, along with several smaller holes.
 Unlike the woollen field, the cotton material used for the cross is in a state of advanced decay.
 The horizontal arm has large holes along with brittle threads and dishevelled edges.)
 In addition to a modern, standardised version, there are also other Eureka Flag variants.